The Ultimate Guide to Off-Broadway

 Most people equate a night at a show with experiencing the bright lights of Broadway, but there’s much more to the New York City theater scene.
-Fifty or so venues, many of them in downtown Manhattan, play host to Off-Broadway productions that tend to celebrate the daring, odd and occasionally avant-garde—and that sometimes chart a course for bigger stages.
+Somewhere around 60 venues, many of them in downtown Manhattan—though you will also find them in Midtown around the Theatre District, in Upper Manhattan and in Brooklyn—play host to Off-Broadway productions that tend to celebrate the daring, odd and occasionally avant-garde while sometimes charting a course for bigger stages.
 Read on for a look at Off-Broadway essentials.

 What Is Off-Broadway?